Topological magnonic dislocations modes: Discussion and conclusions

-The experimental realization of topological magnonic zero-modes might settle in two stages: first, the control of the geometrical properties of dislocations and second, on the actual excitation and local detection of different magnonic states.
-Advances in manufacturing and imaging techniques allow for a feasible control of dislocations density \cite{zheng2015frontiers,yu2015situ} on the lattice, where various techniques such as XTM, STM, and AFM would enable the real-time observation of dislocations \cite{zheng2015frontiers,yu2015situ,callahan2018direct,schaff2001situ,tsuji2001observation}.
-Magnonic zero-modes, as well as other states, can be excited by time-dependent (RF) magnetic fields, where their detection could be achieved by quantum metrology techniques \cite{andrich2017long,purser2020spinwave}, such as nitrogen-vacancy (NV) centers, which are spin sensors that provides a local monitoring of the spatial localization of the wave function near the dislocations.
+The experimental realization of topological {magnonic dislocation modes} might settle in two stages: first, the control of the geometrical properties of dislocations and second, on the actual excitation and local detection of different magnonic states.
+Advances in manufacturing and imaging techniques allow for a feasible control of dislocations density \cite{zheng2015frontiers,yu2015situ} on the lattice, where various techniques such as XTM, STM, and AFM would enable the real-time observation of dislocations \cite{zheng2015frontiers,yu2015situ,callahan2018direct,schaff2001situ,tsuji2001observation}. { For instance, dislocations in van der Waals magnets (e.g., CrI$_3$ or Fe$_3$GeTe$_2$) could be engineered through techniques such as focused ion beam milling \cite{telkhozhayeva2024roadmap} or controlled crystal growth that introduces and controls topological lattice defects \cite{pan2022growth,meisenheimer2023ordering}.
+In addition, the control of dislocations density over such materials can be engineered by external strains \cite{qi2023recent,yu2024manipulating}}. {Magnonic dislocation modes}, as well as other states, can be excited by time-dependent (RF) magnetic fields, where their detection could be achieved by quantum metrology techniques \cite{andrich2017long,purser2020spinwave}, such as nitrogen-vacancy (NV) centers, which are spin sensors that provides a local monitoring of the spatial localization of the wave function near the dislocations.
 Matching with the frequency of other magnonic states, would allow to detect their coexistence with topological edges-states.

+{ Although some features of the dislocation mode, such as its localized nature and topological protection, are reminiscent of phenomena in electronic systems, the magnonic system exhibits distinct physics due to their bosonic nature.
+Magnons are non-conserved quasiparticles whose lifetime and thermal population depend on external driving and dissipation mechanisms, leading to non-equilibrium dynamics of the topological modes that are fundamentally different from their electronic counterparts.
+Also, the localized nature of the topological dislocation modes could facilitate potential advantages in spintronics, as a magnonic emitter where the mode serves as a controllable source of spin waves.
+Moreover, the topological protection of the mode may allow for robust, low-dissipation energy transport, which is particularly desirable for magnon-based devices.
+Lastly, the magnon spectrum is highly tunable via external magnetic fields, mechanical strains, and temperature, enabling versatile control of the topological properties.}